 If you’re making numerous errors in your practice tests, write down the equation by hand first.
 Even if it’s a problem that looks simple, doing it entirely on a calculator (or in your head) can lead to errors.
 Write down your steps before you whip out the calculator.

 When to Use Your Calculator

-Even so, you will only need to express a number to an exponent that is able to be calculated by someone without a calculator.
+And, even so, you'll only need to express a number to an exponent in a way that someone without a calculator could also do.
 For example, you may need to manipulate $x^23$ or $y^10$, but this is based on your understanding of exponent rules: